elastic/terraform-provider-ec/docs/guides/configuring-sso-ec-deployment.md

 subcategory: ""
 page_title: "Configuring an SSO provider for a deployment"
 description: |-
-    An example of how to spin up a deployment preconfigured with a SAML provider
+    An example of how to create a deployment preconfigured with a SAML provider
 ---

 # Configuring a SAML provider for an Elastic Cloud Deployment